NebelNidas/yt-re/README.md

 1. Clone the repo
 2. Download the correct version (see [here](./gradle.properties)) of the YouTube APK, preferably from [APKMirror](https://www.apkmirror.com/apk/google-inc/youtube/) (`nodpi` is the default)
 3. Place the APK at the root of this directory and rename it to `youtube.apk`
-4. Run `./gradlew startMapping` to open [Enigma](https://github.com/FabricMC/Enigma), a user interface to easily edit the mappings
+4. Run `./gradlew enigma` or `/gradlew jadx` to use and/or edit the mappings (see the tasks' descriptions below)
 5. If you want to, commit and push your work to a fork and open a PR upstream with your changes